lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 This application may also contribute to the recycling of nutrients within local agricultural systems.
 However, challenges remain, such as _Azolla_'s relatively high tannin content, which can inhibit protein digestibility.

-_Azolla_ is also considered for phytoremediation, helping to clean contaminated or eutrophic water bodies by absorbing heavy metals and retrieving nutrients like phosphorus and iron from soils [@Sood2012; @Scharer2009; @Temmink2018; @Akhtar2016].
+_Azolla_ is also considered for phytoremediation\footnote{Phytoremediation is the use of plants to remove, transfer, stabilize, or destroy contaminants in soil, water, or air.}, helping to clean contaminated or eutrophic water bodies by absorbing heavy metals and retrieving nutrients like phosphorus and iron from soils [@Sood2012; @Scharer2009; @Temmink2018; @Akhtar2016].
 While promising, the use of _Azolla_ in phytoremediation should be approached with caution due to its potential invasiveness and the complexities of pest management in aquatic systems.
 Despite these challenges, _Azolla_'s unique properties offer substantial opportunities in addressing modern agricultural challenges.